-Restart your system to boot from the Windows 7/Vista setup disk and perform standard OS installation steps.
+Restart your system to boot from the Windows 7 setup disk and perform standard OS installation steps.
 Select Load Driver.
 Insert the motherboard driver disk and then browse to the location of the driver.
 Then follow the on-screen instructions to load the driver.
+The locations of the drivers for Windows 7 are as follows:

-RAID driver for Windows 32-bit: \BootDr\\SBxxxW7\RAID\W7 RAID driver for Windows 64-bit: \BootDr\\SBxxxW7\RAID\W764A AHCI driver for Windows 32-bit: \BootDr\\SBxxxW7\AHCI\Win7x86 AHCI driver for Windows 64-bit: \BootDr\\SBxxxW7\AHCI\Win7x64
+RAID driver for Windows 32-bit: \BootDrv\SBxxxW7\RAID\W7 RAID driver for Windows 64-bit: \BootDrv\SBxxxW7\RAID\W764A AHCI driver for Windows 32-bit: \BootDrv\SBxxxW7\AHCI\Win7x86 AHCI driver for Windows 64-bit: \BootDrv\SBxxxW7\AHCI\Win7x64